- Increasing Age

 Now a new study shows that yes, there is evidence of parabens in 99% of breast tissue samples taken from women with breast cancer, but many of these women did not use any underarm products.
 Most major brands of deodorants and antiperspirants no longer contain parabens.

-Mammograms cause breast cancers.
+Mammograms cause breast cancer.

 The amount of radiation is so low that there is no doubt that mammograms are safe.
 There is a standard for safety established for mammograms by the American College of Radiology.